lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Security Considerations

+## Why Hybrids?

+In broad terms, a PQ/T Hybrid can be used either to provide dual-algorithm security or to provide migration flexibility.
+Let's quickly explore both.

+Dual-algorithm security.
+The general idea is that the data is proctected by two algorithms such that an attacker would need to break both in order to compromise the data.
+As with most of cryptography, this property is easy to state in general terms, but becomes more complicated when expressed in formalisms.
+The following sections go into more detail here.

+Migration flexibility.
+Some PQ/T hybrids exist to provide a sort of "OR" mode where the client can choose to use one algorithm or the other or both.
+The intention is that the PQ/T hybrid mechanism builds in backwards compatibility to allow legacy and upgraded clients to co-exist and communicate.
+The Composites presented in this specification do not provide this since they operate in a strict "AND" mode, but they do provide codebase migration flexibility.
+Consider that an organization has today a mature, validated, certified, hardened implementation of RSA or ECC.
+Composites allow them to add to this an ML-KEM implementation which immediately starts providing benefits against harvest-now-decrypt-later attacks even if that ML-KEM implemtation is still experimental, non-validated, non-certified, non-hardened implementation.
+More details of obtaining FIPS certification of a composite algorithm can be found in {{sec-fips}}.

 ## KEM Combiner {#sec-cons-kem-combiner}

 EDNOTE: the exact text to put here depends on the outcome of the CFRG KEM Combiners and X-Wing discussion.
 If CFRG doesn't move fast enough for us, then we may need to leverage this security consideration directly on top of the X-Wing paper [X-Wing].